 Considering the intricacies in CLM implementations and the need for mitigating the challenges, managed legal service providers such as Cenza have introduced Contract Consulting Services to ease the decision-making process.

 Consultants are well-experienced in every aspect of CLM implementation, such as contract discovery, digitization, extraction, and contracts data transformation, as they have been a part of several such migration projects.
 Hence, they have a clear understanding of a contract ecosystem in a corporate organization and the best possible way to implement it for every unique setup.

 When a business team, which has pre-defined the requirements, works together with a contract migration consulting team, who is thorough with the entire migration cycle, the collaboration can better understand both teams.

 Harnessing their years of experience in process engineering/improvement, technology implementation, and project/program management for legacy contract management, the consultants would formulate the right strategy and develop a plan to ensure the most effective data migration.
 Given their strong expertise in the migration process, the consultants can help identify the possible locations of contacts within an organization, including the online system, Salesforce, contract archives, business stakeholders, suppliers, and physical repositories.

 As part of the consulting, existing contract types will be reviewed and validated for relevance.
-The team will provide recommendations on contract data fields to be extracted and loaded in the identified CLM system.
+The team will provide recommendations on the right contract data fields to be extracted and loaded to enhance the efficiency of the identified CLM system (as detailed in this blog).
 The consultants can also provide an insight into linking dependent contracts, such as framework agreements, work orders, and consolidating documents to form complete agreements (e.g., original agreements, variations, terminations, etc.).
 Yet another key guidance shared is regarding the metrics to track the success of a migration project, providing vivid details of the end-to-end process.